1987 Vanniyar reservation agitation: Protests

 A week of protests was organised by the Vanniyar Sangham from September 17 to September 23, 1987 across the state to urge its demand for a separate 20% reservation quota for Vanniyars in state government jobs and educational institutions, as well as a 2% quota in the union government.
 The rasta roko (obstruction) agitation halted daily activities in the state's northern regions.
 Stones and trees were dumped over the roadways in Chengalpattu and South Arcot which served as effective roadblocks.
 Trenches were constructed across the highways in several areas.
 Vanniyar Sangam protesters reportedly blocked important highways by reportedly felling lakhs of trees, as well as telephone poles and lamp posts.
 They littered pieces of glass over roads and rolled huge rocks across them, creating holes in important roadways.
 Furthermore, the protestors blew up culverts with crude homemade explosives.

 Thousands of cadres of the Dravida Munnetra Kazhagam (DMK) who were returning to their home after the inauguration of Anna Arivalayam (a temple of Knowledge dedicated to C.N.
 Annadurai) in Madras were stopped and the buses and lorries they travelled were set on fire after doused in kerosene by the agitators.
 There were also clashes between the two groups.
 The police eventually offered armed protection to large truck convoys.
 The DMK function which originally scheduled on September 15, was rescheduled for September 16 because the government did not want it to coincide with MGR's expected return from the United States.
 The agitation which was planned for 6 a.m on September 17 at was pushed it back six hours to midnight by pro-All India Anna Dravida Munnetra Kazhagam agitators with an intent to stir up unrest.
 The DMK workers on their way home from the inauguration were confronted by the rampaging agitators.
 Thousands of travellers were stuck by the side of the road, without enough food or drink.
 In neighbouring areas, Vanniyar Sangam activists assaulted people who had been requested by police to clear roadways, resulting in a police shooting that killed 11 protestors during the first day of the agitation.

 State officials issued “shoot on sight” orders, allowing officers to open fire on anybody found destroying public property or assisting the roko.
 Fleets of public buses were escorted to their destination by armed police convoys.
-Following the late-night burning of a milk truck in Chennai's Ambattur, security precautions were expanded to vehicles carrying food grains and essential suplies.
+Following the late-night burning of a milk truck in Chennai's Ambattur, security precautions were expanded to vehicles carrying food grains and essential supplies.
 During the protest, limited road traffic combined with increased security threats resulted in acute shortages of basic commodities within Chennai.
 The traffic in the south of Madras came to a complete stop.